 Q: Can rosemary oil be used on all hair types?

 A: Yes, rosemary oil can be used on all hair types.

-Q: Can rosemary oil be used in combination with other hair loss treatments?
+Q: Can rosemary oil be combined with other hair loss treatments?

 The oil of rosemary has been shown to improve the health of your hair and promote hair growth.
 Among the ways in which rosemary oil can be used are as a scalp massage oil, a hair mask, and as an ingredient in shampoo and conditioner.
-However, it is important to dilute it properly and perform a patch test before using it on your scalp.
-If you are experiencing hair loss, you may want to consider trying rosemary oil as a natural treatment option.
+However, diluting it properly and performing a patch test before using it on your scalp.
+Is important.
+If you are experiencing hair loss, you may consider trying rosemary oil as a natural treatment option.

 - Yarnell, E., & Abascal, K. (2014).
 Herbal medicine for alopecia areata.
 Alternative and Complementary Therapies, 20(1), 28-34.